-We have a small flock of Waldrapp ibis that can be found in the duck ponds at the bottom of the Zoo.
-Look out for them sitting up in their nest boxes and performing courtship bows from March, and the grey-headed youngsters fledging from the nests from May.
+We have a small flock of Waldrapp ibis that can be found in the duck ponds at the bottom of the zoo.
+Look out for them sitting up in their nest boxes and performing courtship bows from March.
+The grey-headed youngsters begin fledging from the nests around May.

 Throughout the year you may see the birds using their long curved beaks to probe the soil for bugs and grubs, and on a sunny day you may see the birds opening their wings and tilting towards the sun in order to sun-bathe.

-They can be found in the ibis enclosure near the African hunting dogs
+They can be found in the ibis enclosure near the red river hogs.

 The waldrapp ibis are part of the European Endangered Species breeding programme.